-This column is the first of three in which I will describe some of the notable sightings of the 30+ Christmas Bird Counts (hereafter, CBC’s) conducted in Maine.
+This post is the second of three in which I will describe some of the notable sightings of some of the Christmas Bird Counts (hereafter, CBC’s) conducted in Maine.
 We’ll take a tour around inland portions of the state this week.
 The last column will cover some of the coastal and off-shore counts.

 The Lewiston-Auburn CBC on December 22 produced a nice mixture of lingering species and winter visitors from the north.
 Enough water was open to provide habitat for 80 Lesser Scaup, five Common Loons, a Pied-billed Grebe, two Horned Grebes, and a Great Cormorant.
 Half-hardy species included 16 Eastern Bluebirds, nine Northern Mockingbirds and 39 American Robins.

 Winter visitors included a Peregrine Falcon, a Northern Shrike, 75 Bohemian Waxwings (along with 26 Cedar Waxwings), 20 Pine Grosbeaks and 296 Common Redpolls.
 The final species tally was 52.

 The Unity CBC produced 44 species on December 15.
 Lingering birds included a Great Blue Heron and two American Pipits.
 A Rough-legged Hawk was a treat along with three Northern Goshawks.

 Winter finches included 8 Pine Grosbeaks, 318 Common Redpolls, a single Pine Siskin, and nine Evening Grosbeaks.